top of page

 Buddhism v. secular Buddhism

-Buddhism is a major world religion and philosophical system that originated in ancient India around the 6th century BCE.
-It was founded by Siddhartha Gautama, commonly referred to as the Buddha – a title which means awakened or enlightened one in Pali.
+Buddhism is a major world religion and philosophical system that originated in ancient India around the 6th century BCE, founded by Siddhartha Gautama who is commonly referred to as the Buddha (a title which means awakened or enlightened one in Pali).
 Buddhism is based on the teachings and life experiences of the Buddha, and emphasizes the importance of individual effort and personal realization on the path to understanding the nature and resolution of suffering.

 Secular Buddhism refers to an approach to Buddhist philosophy and practice that emphasizes the teachings of the Buddha without necessarily incorporating the traditional religious or supernatural elements.
-By secularizing Buddhist teachings, this approach seeks to adapt the core principles and practices of Buddhism, including psychological well-being and ethical living, to be compatible with a non-religious worldview.
+By secularizing Buddhist teachings, this approach seeks to adapt the core principles and practices of Buddhism to be compatible with a non-religious worldview.

 What is Sangha?

 Sangha translates from Pali to English as community or assembly.
 In Buddhist terms, "the sangha" can refer to groups of both monastics or laypeople who are actively engaged in the practice of Buddhism.
-Joining a sangha can play a crucial role in sustaining one’s practice of Buddhism as it provides both support, guidance and inspiration to its members, serving as a place for learning, discussion and communal practice.
+Joining a sangha can play a crucial role in sustaining a person's practice of Buddhism as it can provide support, guidance and inspiration to its members, and serve as a place for learning, discussion and communal practice.

 bottom of page